Cameron Atlas

 Why organisations work with Cameron Atlas

 - He delivers the message through an unusual format.
-A grand piano on stage, original songs written for the keynote, and an argument about human performance built around the music.
+Original songs written for the keynote, an argument about human performance built around the music, and a setup that scales to the room, from solo piano or guitar to a full band or string quartet.
 It is one of very few keynote products where the medium itself reinforces the message.

 - His TEDxRoma talk, “What Future Are We Creating?”, featured on TED.com, brought 80 musicians from 40 countries onto one stage.
 It is the cleanest public proof point of his ability to organise creative collaboration at scale.